 This course is certified by the Illinois Law Enforcement Training and Standards Board.

-- Constitutional & Proper Use of Authority (every 3 yrs.)
+- Constitutional Use of Law Enforcement Authority (6hrs)

 This course will familiarize patrol officers with the most recent and effective procedures for testing drivers for intoxication at roadside.
 Officers will learn how to properly conduct field sobriety tests developed by the National Highway Traffic Safety Administration (NHTSA), including horizontal gaze nystagmus, and how to describe DUI evidence clearly and convincingly in written reports and verbal testimony.
 Lecture and practical demonstrations will be supplemented by video samples of actual DUI stops.
 Students will have two opportunities to conduct live sobriety tests on volunteer drinking subjects who are not members of the class.